Ririkumutima

-Mwamikazi Nidi Ririkumutima Bizima Bitazimiza Mwezi (died 28 July 1917) was Queen Regent of Burundi from 1908 to her death.
+Mwamikazi Nidi Ririkumutima Bizima Bitazimiza Mwezi, commonly known as Ririkumutima, (died 28 July 1917) was Queen Regent of Burundi from 1908 to her death.
+She was married to the king (mwami) of Burundi, Mwezi IV Gisabo in the mid 1890s and she was his favourite wife.
+However, when king Mwezi IV died in 1908, Ririkumutima fell out of royalty as Mutaga IV Mbikije, one of his sons, became king.
+This led to a lot of strife in the kingdom.

 Early life and family

 Ririkumutima was born in the mid-nineteenth century in the Kingdom of Burundi, the third daughter of Chief Sekawonyi of the Watussi Munyakarama clan by his wife Inankinso.
 One of thirteen wives of Mwezi Gisabo (ca. 1850 – 1908), king of Burundi, Ririkumutima gave birth to three daughters and six sons.

 Political career

 The elderly king Mwezi died in 1908.
 Ririkumutima was anxious to secure that the royal succession would pass to one of her sons.
 Aware that another wife, Ntibahinya, was gaining favour and that the throne seemed likely to pass to Ntibahinya's son, Mbikije, Ririkumutima arranged for Ntibahinya's assassination.
-She then proclaimed throughout the kingdom that she was Mbukije's mother and therefore the rightful queen mother.
-While it was widely known that Ririkumutima was not Mbukije's biological mother, the fiction was accepted and she served as regent both during Mbukije's reign as Mutaga IV Mbikije and the following reign of Mwambutsa IV.
+She then proclaimed throughout the kingdom that she was Mbikije's mother and therefore the rightful queen mother.
+While it was widely known that Ririkumutima was not Mbikije's biological mother, the fiction was accepted and she served as regent both during Mbikije's reign as Mutaga IV Mbikije and the following reign of Mwambutsa IV Bangiricenge.

 The role of queen mother (mugabekazi) was a highly revered one in Burundian society; this, coupled with Ririkumutima's political acumen made her a formidable presence.
 Her other sons became important chiefs in the local aristocracy.